U.S. launches another strike on Houthi rebels in Yemen

 There have been at least 130 attacks by Iranian-backed militias on U.S. forces in Iraq and Syria since Oct.
 17, including at least three since Monday.

-— Eleanor Watson, Jordan Freiman and Tucker Reals contributed to this report.
+— Eleanor Watson, Jordan Freiman, Tucker Reals and Charlie D'Agata contributed to this report.

 for more features.